vernonsilver/vernonsilver.com/_pages/journalism.md

 [Bloomberg Businessweek stories](http://www.businessweek.com/authors/2518-vernon-silver)

-In addition to the articles below I've contributed to the following Bloomberg projects:
+In addition to the articles below I've contributed to the following projects:

 ["Wired for Repression"](http://topics.bloomberg.com/wired-for-repression/)